- Home

 📞If You've Been Targeted

-If you've fallen for this scam:
+If you have fallen for a tech support scam:

-- Report to FBI IC3 (ic3.gov)
+- Report to FBI IC3 (ic3.gov) - Especially important for losses over $1,000

 🌍Report & Get Help